MariaLuk/Junior_Bioinformatic_tool/README.md

 ﻿# My junior biochemical tool
+This package consists of 2 mini-tools `tools_for_bioinformatics` designed to work with nucleotide and amino acid sequences and FASTQ files `bio_files_processor` provides opportunity to  manipulate with FASTA files

+# My junior biochemical tool
 This package for junior bioinformaticians is designed to work with nucleotide and amino acid sequences and FASTQ files, and consists of three parts.
 Each module `amino_acid_tools`, `dna_rna_tools` and `fastq_filtration` presents its own possibilities for sequence processing.

 # `amino_acids_tools`